prowler-cloud/prowler/README.md

     ./prowler
     ```

-    Use `-l` to list all available checks and the groups (sections) that reference them
+    Use `-l` to list all available checks and the groups (sections) that reference them.
+To list all groups use `-L` and to list content of a group use `-l -g <groupname>`.

     If you want to avoid installing dependencies run it using Docker: